webbertakken/PracticalNotes/Setup/OsComponents.md

 Open `Turn Windows features on or off` and select the following tickboxes:

 - Hyper-V
-- SMB 1.0/CIFS File Sharing Support
+- SMB 1.0/CIFS File Sharing Support (when encountering problems with docker file system mounting)
 - Windows Hypervisor Platform
-- Windows PowerShell 2.0
 - Windows Subsystem for Linux

 Restart the machine.